Getting started with FPGA control development

 Presentation of the FPGA control starter template

-The FPGA control started template allows for easy integration of custom FPGA-based control algorithms in the sandbox area of the B-Box RCP or B-Board PRO.
+The FPGA control starter template allows for easy integration of custom FPGA-based control algorithms in the sandbox area of the B-Box RCP or the B-Board PRO.
 As shown in the image below, it consists of:

 - the obfuscated “imperix firmware IP” which contains the FPGA logic required to operate imperix controllers (documented in PN116), and